 Right after high school graduation I went to work doing construction

 work.
 For the next few years I worked long hours doing heavy manual

-by the older men I worked with.)
-Even though I worked a lot, I had
+the older men I worked with.)
+Even though I worked a lot, I had energy to

-energy to burn, so I stayed busy in my off time training, and some
+burn, so I stayed busy in my off time training, and some competing in

-competing in weight lifting, power lifting, running and boxing.
-In
+Olympic weight lifting, power lifting, road racing and especially amateur

-1981 after about 3 years of it I became bored with construction work
+In 1981 after about three years of it, I became bored with construction work

-looking around for new and a tougher challenge, and found
+looking around for new and frankly, a tougher challenge and found

 been a home for people like myself.
 You know the restless, hyper,